Atrial septal defect care at Mayo Clinic

 Your Mayo Clinic care team

 Mayo Clinic doctors trained in treating children with heart conditions (pediatric cardiologists), doctors trained in heart disease (cardiologists) and doctors trained in heart surgery (cardiovascular surgeons) work together as a team to treat people with congenital heart diseases.

-Having all this expertise in a single place means that the team discusses your or your child's care is discussed among the team, test results are available quickly, appointments are scheduled in coordination and highly specialized heart experts are all working together for your or your child's health.
+Having all this expertise in one place means that the team discusses your or your child's care, test results are available quickly, appointments are coordinated, and highly specialized heart experts are working together for your or your child's health.